tkatchen/lodepy/docs/usage.rst

 The Group Class
 ---------------
-Most of the functionality of lodepy is done through the Group class:
+Most of the functionality of lodepy is done through the Group class
-:ref:`Group`